Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 After scouring far and wide, we have yet to find a solution that can transfer all data between the two platforms with one click.

-That ought not to dampen your spirit, as there are many alternative tools you’d ride on without technical know-how.
+That ought not to dampen your spirit, as there are many alternative tools you can use without technical know-how.

-Consider the three primary routes to upgrade Mangeto1 to Magento2 to unravel this option.
+Consider the three primary routes to upgrade from Magento 1 to Magento 2 to determine which option is best.

 It’s the conventional method of importing data between the two website platforms.
-It’s mostly a technical process of carefully moving data from the source platform and eventually pasting it to the target platform.
+It’s primarily a technical process of carefully transferring data from the source platform and eventually pasting it into the target platform.

 But don’t get it twisted.
 It’s easier said than done.
-Manually upgrading from Magento1 to Magento2 entails lots of coding and sophisticated web development tweaks.
+Manually upgrading from Magento 1 to Magento 2 requires extensive coding and advanced web development tweaks.

 To proceed with this option, you must possess technical programming skills, but that’s not all.
 You must also have in-depth knowledge of each platform’s core structure and source code.